 Below is Figure 2, from my book The Paleo Dieter’s Missing Link, I show graphically the relative rate of change in our food over time.

-Paleo and the Autoimmune Protocol – Finding the Right Diet Theory and Template
+The Paleo Autoimmune Protocol (Paleo-AIP) – Finding the Right Diet Theory and Template for Clcerative Colitis

 Much of my early work was done in the Paleo community.
 I was a well-known blogger and author there as early as 2010.
 As far as eating, living and moving, a Paleo approach will get you most of the way there.